Velocity Merchant Services Logo

 What Illinois Businesses Need to Do Right Now

-Here’s your mini to-do list to prepare for the Mobile Payment Pilot:
+Here’s your mini to-do list to prepare for the Mobile Payment Pilot, but you can also follow a more detailed step-by-step guide to accepting EBT in 2025 if you’re just getting started:

 1. Upgrade Your POS System